Mob vs Smart Mob: Why Social Media Traffic Is Valuable

 Of course it takes to build an audience on Twitter and Facebook but I got traffic from Pinterest long before I even joined the site.

-Conclusion: In case you set up a new blog or site that targets a niche try to target the social media audience.
+When you set up a new blog or site that serves a niche try to go after the social media audiences that are already there.

 Then make the people who share your content your friends all over the place and subscribe to your blog by way of